 But most poker players are interested in playing one of these two variants.
 It's not such a big deal to most players.

-The large guaranteed prize pool tournament selection is where Coral Poker really shines – the site runs tons of large-guaranteed prize pool tourneys.
+The site runs tons of large-guaranteed prize pool tourneys.
 Events like the iPoker Online Poker Series are household names in the world of online poker – the iPOPS event alone has a prize pool of more than $3 million.
 Freeroll tournaments are also numerous and well-attended, and since the current poker player promotion is essentially a glorified freeroll ticket, this is really important for new players.

 As for the player interface – it is solid.
 If you've played at any iPoker or Playtech-powered site before, you'll recognize it.
 Some software just looks old and clunky, but iPoker's interface runs smoothly, and I had no difficulty playing on as many as sixteen tables – the site's limit.